-To find these employees, many companies offer cash bonuses to those who refer candidates that ultimately get hired.
-At General Motors, where I am the director of global talent acquisition, we have done this in different parts of the world with some success.
+To find these employees, many companies offer referral program incentives such as cash bonuses to those who refer candidates that ultimately get hired.
+At General Motors, where I am the director of global talent acquisition, we have used incentives for referrals in different parts of the world with some success.
 In Israel, for example, we provide a cash incentive for referrals, and approximately 15% of our candidates come from that referral program.

 Cash incentives don’t necessarily guarantee higher referral rates, however.
 Recently, several companies, including Google, discovered that money didn’t motivate their employees to refer friends and colleagues.